LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 If you do not yet have an OAuth2 service or if you need a test service, follow the instructions below:

 1. Create a [auth0 account](https://auth0.com/)

 2. Create a new Application Machine to Machine

 3. Put [https://auth.businesschat.apple.com](https://auth.businesschat.apple.com) in Allowed Callback Urls

 4. Put [https://auth.businesschat.apple.com](https://auth.businesschat.apple.com) in Allowed Origins & Allowed Web Origins

 5. On the same screen, go to the bottom and select advanced settings -> Endpoints

-6. Copy Auth URL, Token Url, Client Secret (It is at the top) and put it in your register.apple.com portal
+6. Copy Auth URL, Token Url, Client Secret (it is at the top) and place them in your register.apple.com portal

 ### Checking for Apple Auth device compatibility

-Before the agent or bot sends an authentication request to a consumer, they will need to know if the consumer device is compatible (on iOS 12 or newer) with Apple Auth.
+Before the agent or bot sends an authentication request to a consumer, they will need to know if the consumer device is compatible (that is, using iOS 12 or newer) with Apple Auth.

 In an Apple Business Chat Conversation, the messaging channel will automatically send an authenticated "role" engagement attribute to LiveEngage:

-* If consumer Apple device supports authentication, value will be: "Apple Authentication supported"
+* If consumer Apple device supports authentication, this attribute's value will be: "Apple Authentication supported".

-* If consumer Apple device does not support authentication, value will be: "Apple Authentication not supported"
+* If consumer Apple device does not support authentication, this attribute's value will be: "Apple Authentication not supported".

 The agent or bot should read the consumer engagement attributes to check for this engagement attribute before sending the Apple Authentication request to the consumer.

 **Note:** If the consumer updates the iOS version from 11 to 12 when still in an active conversation in LiveEngage, the conversation will not be updated with the consumer’s new capability - to solve this, the conversation should be closed and opened again in LiveEngage.

 ![role engagement attributes](img/apple_auth_role_sde.png)

-_Authenticated attribute sent automatically by Apple Business Chat channel_

 ### Sending an Apple Authentication Request to a Consumer